Admissions Information

 Acceptance Policy

-1. Admission decisions will be based on information contained in the candidate’s CASPA application and the result of candidate interviews.
+1. Admission decisions will be based on information submitted in the candidate’s CASPA application and the result of candidate interviews.

 3. Upon acceptance to the MMS-PAS Program, the candidate will be notified of acceptance and given two weeks to respond to their acceptance letter.

-5. The program reserves the right to rescind acceptance of any candidate offered or seated into the program who has submitted incorrect or false information or documentation.
+6. The program reserves the right to rescind acceptance of any candidate who has submitted incorrect or false information or documentation; failed the criminal background check, Maryland Child Abuse check, and/or urine drug screen; exhibits unprofessional behavior; or has not met the benchmark for the pre-matriculation course.

 Scroll to Top